rogeliorv/xitomatl/README.md

 Main features include:

 1) Boards to organize your tasks.
 (In a similar fashion to Trello)
-2) Priorization, deadlines and scheduling for every task.
+2) prioritization, deadlines and scheduling for every task.
-3) Time tracking for every tasks using the Pomodoro technique (https://en.wikipedia.org/wiki/Pomodoro_Technique)
+3) Time tracking for every task using the Pomodoro technique (https://en.wikipedia.org/wiki/Pomodoro_Technique)
 4) Daily planning (Get the pending items for the day)
 5) Task labeling.
 (Useful to know in what type of tasks you spend your time on)
 6) Historic data.
-See what you worked on in a given time frame
+See what you worked on in a given time frame.
 7) Dashboards.
-See what type of tasks you have used your time on
+See what type of tasks you have invested your time on.

 Future plans:

-1) Integration with chatbots to let you know your agenda for the day and week.
+1) Integration with facebook and telegram chatbots to let you know your agenda for the day and week.
 2) Adding, tracking and organizing tasks through the chatbot
 3) Get your daily agenda using the chatbot